alaingoldman/Truffle/README.md

-## Jumping into Truffle and rinkeby
+# Jumping into Truffle and rinkeby
+This tutorial was made with truffle v3.4.9 (core: 3.4.8) and solidity v0.4.15

-# Truffle setup
+## Truffle setup

 Lets install truffle and get testrpc